chunyangtang/TongProject23/push-to-see/README.md

 ### Utilizing the full pretrained Push-DQN
 `pushtosee_segmetation.py` is implemented using the adapted version of `push_DQN/main.py` named `push_DQN/main_connector.py`.
 The models & configs should be ready and set to test mode.

+**This file is designed to be working at `TongProject23` folder.
+When calling it, start your program in that directory or try use os.chdir() or sys.path.append(".") to use it.**

 Open the simulation, call the function `get_segmentation` and get the segmentation of each object.